 The University of Guelph recognizes the vital importance of human participation in its vibrant research enterprise.
 These activities have been severely impacted by COVID-19.
-This document aims to assist researchers in returning to human participant research as restrictions ease.
+This document aims to assist researchers in returning to human participant research outside of the University campus as restrictions ease.
 It outlines return to research guidelines for decision-making, as well as a checklist to facilitate preparation for the phase-in of face-to-face human participant research.
 This guidance follows the University of Guelph Research Phase-In Framework and adheres to the overarching principle that health and safety are the top priorities.
-It emphasizes protocols for on-campus research, while a separate document is forthcoming with suggestions and considerations for resuming and implementing projects outside of University grounds.